-Work with projects: Create projects from the web console or CLI to organize and share the software you develop.
+Work with projects: Create projects from the OKD web console or OpenShift CLI (

 odo CLI tool lets developers create single or multi-component applications easily and automates deployment, build, and service route configurations.
-It abstracts complex Kubernetes and OKD concepts, allowing developers to focus on developing their applications.
+It abstracts complex Kubernetes and OKD concepts, allowing you to focus on developing your applications.

 Create CI/CD Pipelines: Pipelines are serverless, cloud-native, continuous integration and continuous deployment systems that run in isolated containers.
-They use standard Tekton Custom Resources to automate deployments and are designed for decentralized teams that work on microservices-based architecture.
+They use standard Tekton custom resources to automate deployments and are designed for decentralized teams that work on microservices-based architecture.

-Deploy Helm Charts: Helm 3 is a package manager that helps developers define, install, and update application packages on Kubernetes.
-A Helm Chart is a packaging format that describes an application that can be deployed using the Helm CLI.
+Deploy Helm charts: Helm 3 is a package manager that helps developers define, install, and update application packages on Kubernetes.
+A Helm chart is a packaging format that describes an application that can be deployed using the Helm CLI.

 Understand image builds: Choose from different build strategies (Docker, S2I, custom, and pipeline) that can include different kinds of source materials (from places like Git repositories, local binary inputs, and external artifacts).
 Then, follow examples of build types from basic builds to advanced builds.

 Create container images: A container image is the most basic building block in OKD (and Kubernetes) applications.
-Defining imagestreams lets you gather multiple versions of an image in one place as you continue its development.
-S2I containers let you insert your source code into a base container that is set up to run code of a particular type (such as Ruby, Node.js, or Python).
+Defining image streams lets you gather multiple versions of an image in one place as you continue its development.
+S2I containers let you insert your source code into a base container that is set up to run code of a particular type, such as Ruby, Node.js, or Python.

-Create Deployments and DeploymentConfigs: Use Deployments and DeploymentConfigs to exert fine-grained management over applications.
+DeploymentConfig objects to exert fine-grained management over applications.

-Use the Workloads page or
+Manage deployments using the Workloads page or OpenShift CLI (

 Create templates: Use existing templates or create your own templates that describe how an application is built or deployed.
 A template can combine images with descriptions, parameters, replicas, exposed ports and other content that defines how an application can be run or built.